Reforming the Cash Bail System

 Combating Racial Inequality

 Justice is meant to be blind, but the numbers don’t lie.
 Far too often race and ethnicity are determining factors in the outcome of someone’s experience with the criminal justice system.
-Systemic discrimination and implicit bias will continue to flourish without an institutional approach to rooting it out.
+We need an institutional approach to rooting out systemic discrimination and implicit bias.
 Steve will develop metrics that flag areas of systemic discrimination and implement solutions to fix those inequalities.
-Steve will ensure his office’s charging decisions, bail recommendations, plea offers, and sentencing recommendations treat people of all races and ethnicities equally.
+Steve will ensure his office’s charging decisions, bail recommendations, plea offers, and sentencing recommendations treat people of all races and backgrounds equally.

 Ending Trial by Ambush

 Virginia’s criminal trial system is accurately described as “trial by ambush.”
-Defendants are not entitled to know who the witnesses against them at trial will be.
-They’re not entitled to know what the police investigation has uncovered.
+Defendants are not entitled to know witnesses against them and what the police investigation has uncovered.
 Virginia’s rules force defendants to try to craft a defense without most of the information one would need to do so.
 The result is a power imbalance that greatly increases the chances of an innocent person being falsely convicted.
 That’s not justice.
 Steve will reform the discovery practices that create “trial by ambush.”
 Steve’s office will reflect the idea laid out by the Supreme Court more than 50 years ago in Brady v.
 Maryland: “Society wins not only when the guilty are convicted, but when criminal trials are fair; our system for the administration of justice suffers when any accused is treated unfairly.”